Secure CheckoutPersonal information is secured with SSL technology.

-- Provides chapters authored by world-renowned experts in coal and peat fires
+- Authored by world-renowned experts in coal and peat fires

-- Covers case studies from fires around the world
+- Global in scope -- covers case studies about fires around the world

-- Includes a companion website with additional resources and a periodically updated world map of coal and peat fires
+- Includes beautiful color illustrations, valuable research data, a companion website with additional resources, and a periodically updated world map of coal and peat fires

 1. The Earliest Known Uses of Coal as a Fuel: Paleolithic, Mesolithic, and Bronze Age Coal Fires